Skip to main content

 Introduction

 MTE Relay Server is an end-to-end encryption system that protects all network requests with next-generation application data security.
-MTE Relay Server acts as a proxy-server that sits in front of your normal backend, and communicates with an MTE Relay Client, encoding and decoding all network traffic.
+It acts as a proxy server in front of your backend, communicating with an MTE Relay Client to encode and decode all network traffic.
+The server is highly customizable and supports integration with other services through custom adapters.

 Typical Use Case